pierre-haessig/french-elec2/Dotplots_Powersys.md

 ### Code to reproduce the plots

-All the plots presented here can be found in the [Dotplots_Powersys.ipynb](https://github.com/pierre-haessig/french-elec2/blob/master/Dotplots_Powersys.ipynb) [Jupyter](https://jupyter.org/) notebook, within my [french-elec2](https://github.com/pierre-haessig/french-elec2/) repository.
+All the Python code which generates the plots presented here can be found in the [Dotplots_Powersys.ipynb](https://github.com/pierre-haessig/french-elec2/blob/master/Dotplots_Powersys.ipynb) [Jupyter](https://jupyter.org/) notebook, within my [french-elec2](https://github.com/pierre-haessig/french-elec2/) repository.